 We will also obtain details of the current service charges applicable to the unit and whether any additional charges are due to be made.
 Clearly, the service charges can increase and this is no more than a snapshot at the time of the request.

 We will also obtain a copy of the latest accounts for the company.
 Please note that we are not qualified to provide advice on the accounts and, as such, you may wish to arrange to have an appropriately qualified person review these accounts.

 While the company will already have purchased the property, we will carry out a title check in the public registry.
 This is to ensure that all is in order with the property and that no material issues have been overlooked.

 It should be noted that a title check will not reveal the existence of certain rights, such as the rights of widowers or widows.

-We will send out search letters to the various agencies, who may be able to provide information in respect of the property.
+We will send out search letters to the various agencies that may be able to provide information in respect of the property.

 Search letters are commonly sent to Planning, Department of Infrastructure, the relevant parish, Jersey Electricity, Jersey Water and, depending on the property, Jersey Gas, Rent Control Tribunal and Public Health.
 The various agencies each levy a fee for this information.

-It is drawn to your attention that all agencies now put disclaimers on the accuracy of information they provide.
-The Purchaser’s lawyer is therefore not liable if the information provided to him is incorrect.
+All agencies now put disclaimers on the accuracy of the information they provide.
+The Purchaser’s lawyer is, therefore, not liable if the information provided to them is incorrect.

 In circumstances where you require to borrow, your advisor will assist you with the application for a bank loan.
-If and when your loan is approved, it is essential that you sign the facility agreement and return it to the bank as soon as possible, to avoid delays to your share transfer.
-A satisfactory survey and valuation is likely to be a condition of any loan.
+If and when your loan is approved, it is essential that you sign the facility agreement and return it to the bank as soon as possible to avoid delays to your share transfer.
+A satisfactory survey and valuation are likely to be a condition of any loan.